jtsang02/jtsang02/README.md

 Hi 👋 My name is Josiah
 =======================

-UBC Integrated Engineer - Software
+UBC Integrated Engineering - Software and Electrical
 ----------------------------------

 I am a highly motivated and reliable developer with a demonstrated a history of problem solving and creating innovative solutions.